 If time permit, it is recommended to read TSAG TD-120 “TSAG leadership team training” as well as the ITU Tutorial on “the art of reaching consensus”; however keep in mind that these documents are not tailored to WTSA sub-committees and some information are not pertinent to your situation.

-Consensus-building
+Consensus-building (“the art of reaching consensus”)

-Note: There is no definition of consensus in ITU-T texts and consensus is left to the chairman’s appreciation.
-[Consensus-building is understood as a process where the chairman of a meeting accommodates the different views, which culminates with the chairman concluding that there is general agreement for adopting a decision without formal opposition.]
+There is no definition of consensus in ITU texts and consensus is left to the chairman’s appreciation.
+[Consensus-building could be understood as a process where the chairman of a meeting accommodates the different views, which culminates with the chairman concluding that there is general agreement for adopting a decision without formal opposition.]

 The chairman should: